I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 In terms of longevity, the grip patterns have held up better than expected considering their minimal 5 mm thickness.
 I’ve noticed no difference in the “feel” of their grippiness when I’m deadlifting.
 As you can see from the photo below, the wear of the patterns is mild.

-As I mentioned in the beginning of this SABO Deadlift Shoe, I’ve worn these shoes for about 6 months during two, 2-3 hour sessions per week.
+As I mentioned at the beginning of this SABO Deadlift Shoes review, I’ve worn this pair for about 6 months before writing this piece and taking these photos.
+Within this time, I had been doing two, 2-3 hour sessions per week.

 Only Shoe with Metatarsal AND Ankle Straps